 Our Work & Commitment Right Now

-As part of the national effort to control the spread of the novel coronavirus (COVID-19), and per the new shelter in place guidelines released on March 31 Bay Area counties, our office is closed until further notice, with our staff working remotely.
+As part of the national effort to control the spread of the novel coronavirus (COVID-19), and per the current Contra Costa County shelter in place health order, our office is closed until further notice, with our staff working remotely.

 Richmond Main Street staff will continue to be available during our normal business hours of Monday – Friday, 9am – 5pm.
 The best way to reach us is via email or our website’s contact form.
-Kindly allow up to 5 business days for a response.
+Kindly allow up 2-3 business days for a response.

 What We Are Doing